Safety seats for babies and children around the world

 Child safety seats in Europe

+If you are traveling with children in Europe and you are renting a car, keep these tips in mind.
 In Europe there is a common regulation that does not allow children under 13 years old, weighing less than 36kg (79lb) or measuring less than 135 cm (4ft), to sit in the front seat of the car.
 In addition, it requires children who do not meet these two conditions to be carried in approved child seats and in the rear seats, with the exception of two-seater cars or if the rear seats are already occupied by other child seats.

 There are three types of baby seats that you can rent with your car in the European Union, without much change between countries: